viniciusscala/erc4337-symbolic-tests/README.md

 ## File Overview

 - `EntryPointSymbolicTest.sol`: Main test contract containing multiple “check_” test functions, each addressing a specific scenario in the EntryPoint logic.
-- `RevertingPaymaster.sol` and `FailingTarget.sol`: Support contracts used in the tests to induce failures or reverts under certain circumstances.

 ## Test Details